Harvey balls

 Harvey balls are round ideograms used for visual communication of qualitative information.
 They are commonly used in comparison tables to indicate the degree to which a particular item meets a particular criterion.

 For example, in a comparison of products, information such as price or weight can be conveyed numerically, and binary information such as the existence or lack of a feature can be conveyed with a check mark; however, information such as "quality" or "safety" or "taste" is often difficult to summarize in a manner allowing easy comparison – thus, Harvey balls are used.

 In addition to their use in qualitative comparison, Harvey balls are also commonly used in project management for project tracking; in lean manufacturing for value-stream mapping and continuous improvement tracking; and in business process modeling software for visualisation.

 Harvey L. Poppel is generally credited with inventing Harvey balls in the 1970s while working at Booz Allen Hamilton as head of their worldwide IT consulting practice.

 Implementations and support

 Scalable Vector Graphics

-The use of Scalable Vector Graphics to render Harvey balls allows them to be easily used in web browsers and applications that support the XML vector graphics format.
-The benefit is that no special font is required and the Harvey balls can be displayed using an open format.
-The main drawback is that SVG is not universally supported.
+Scalable Vector Graphics is used in web browsers and applications to render Harvey balls, via the XML vector graphics format.